lennyitb/calculator/README.md

     - [ ] `rolln` / `unrolln` //haha swap, drop & roll lmao
     - [ ] `explode` / `assemble` this is the best idea behind the dream of this project
       - alright so when we get an explode we take the root node of level one, if it's a command, we push all the operands onto the stack, then we assemble a macro with its only instruction being the command and push that one the stack last.
 It will look something like `<< + >>`. an `eval` will evaluate the macro and revert the stack to its original state.
+      - of course i will need macros in order to do this...
       - also, i'm thinking of an `explodeall` command that recursively breaks an entire expression into their own levels of the stack. this command would leave a special delimeter on the stack to mark the end of the expression, so that it can be collected back into a single expression with `assemble`.
     - [ ] `roll` / `unroll`
     - [ ] `rot` / `unrot`